craue/TwigExtensionsBundle/README.md

 ## ChangeLanguageExtension

-Providing helpers for implementing a language change mechanism and handling localized routes.
+Providing helpers for implementing a language change mechanism.

 # Installation